Jaycar-Electronics/micro-bit-Starter-Kit/Project 2 - Blinking an LED/README.md

 ## Coding the micro:bit
 ![alt text](blinking-LED-code.png "Blinking an LED - Code Block")

-Powered up, done uploading the code to board, you can see the external LED light connected on IO port is blinking, with an interval about 0.5 second.
+Create or download the hex file, power up the unit & upload the code.
+You should be able to see the external LED light blinking.

 #### If you are having trouble coding the micro:bit, you can download a copy of the hex file below
 [Download Hex File](https://github.com/Jaycar-Electronics/micro-bit-Starter-Kit/blob/master/Project%202%20-%20Blinking%20an%20LED/Blinking-LED.zip?raw=true)